The Small Educational Delivery System (SEDS)

 SEDS make way for new investments in the Decentralized Community Museum

-- Too infrequently do we note that there is such a field as the philosophy of education that remains quite distinct from the philosophy of knowledge, that is, to the ends and purposes of learning –which is essentially about the transmission of ethics.
-The means to create good citizens and a healthy society traces back to arguments of Isocrates and Quintillian, and can be followed through the European narrative into the Middle Ages to such luminaries as Pestalozzi, Tolstoy, Dewey and Bruner.
+1. Too infrequently do we note that the philosophy of education quite distinct from a technique of imparting knowledge.
+The ends and purposes of learning have generally been about the transmission of ethics –the means to create good citizens and a healthy (economically sustainable) society.
+This traces back to arguments of Isocrates and Quintillian, and can be followed through the European narrative into the Middle Ages to such luminaries as Pestalozzi, Tolstoy, Dewey and Bruner.
 A similar debate can be found in the literatures of China and South Asia, and over the ends of scholarship in highly literate cultures such as the Hebraic.
-The same theme is found throughout the folk literature of Africa and numerous unlettered peoples. ↩︎
+The same theme is found throughout the folk literature of Africa and numerous unlettered peoples.
+In this sense, even training is to impart skills to protect and support the social economy…whether these skills be hunting or law. ↩︎